wez/wezterm/docs/configuration.markdown

 # How many lines of scrollback you want to retain per tab
 scrollback_lines = 3500

+# Enable the scrollbar.
+This is currently disabled by default.
+# It will occupy the right window padding space.
+# If right padding is set to 0 then it will be increased
+# to a single cell width
+enable_scroll_bar = true

 # If no `prog` is specified on the command line, use this
 # instead of running the user's shell.
 # The value is the argument array, with the 0th element being